Slopez2023/Market-Data-Warehouse-API/.phases/PHASE_6_PROGRESS.md

 ## Next Action

-Start Phase 6.4: Comprehensive Test Suite (130+ additional tests)
+Start Phase 6.6: Documentation (2-3 hours remaining)

 You now have:
 - ✅ Automatic database migrations on startup